SLASCONE/SLASCONE-demo-wpf-nuget/README.md

 * allowing continued operation during the configured freeride period

 This helps avoid unnecessary disruption while preserving proper long-term license enforcement.

+### Named User Licensing

+The sample also demonstrates a [named-user licensing](https://support.slascone.com/hc/en-us/articles/360017647817) scenario.
+The current implementation uses Azure AD B2C for authentication, but the same licensing principle can be adapted to other identity providers as well.

+This is particularly useful for desktop software that needs to combine device-related licensing with user identity.

 ### Feature Usage and Analytics